KayeeNL/sitecore-sif-deploy-xconnect-models/README.md

-# Sitecore SIF Deploy custom xConnect models scripts
+# Sitecore SIF Deploy custom xConnect models

 This project serves a Powershell script that uses the Sitecore Install Framework (SIF) to deploy your custom xConnect models to your xConnect instance.